January Gardening Tips and To-Dos for the Pacific Northwest

 Check on Overwintering Plants and Tubers

-If you are storing bulbs, tubers, or corms indoors, check to make sure that they aren’t too dry or rotting.
+If you store bulbs, tubers, or corms indoors, ensure they aren’t too dry or rotting.

 Check on any plants you are overwintering, such as geraniums, to ensure they are not too dry, and cut off any areas that may be diseased to keep them from spreading to the other parts of the plant.